rm720/comp1100-assignment3/README.md

 Your report must be in PDF format, located at the root of your assignment repository (the folder with `othello.cabal`, not in the `src` folder) on GitLab and named `Report.pdf`.
-Otherwise it may not be marked.
+Otherwise, it may not be marked.

 The report must have a **title page** with the following items: